RENOLEVES/TicketMasterBot/README.md

 TicketMasterBot

-populate date/price/seat information for some artists' events held in Toronto.
+populate date/price/seat information for some events held in Toronto.

-long-term perspective, update every day.